mParticle/docs/src/pages/guides/data-master/index.md

 ![](/images/dataplanning/planlist.png)

-Include the plan ID, version, and environment in all batches sent to mParticle.
+Include the plan ID and environment in all batches sent to mParticle.
 For client-side SDKs, you must provide this metadata on initialization of the SDK.
 For the [Events API](/developers/server/json-reference/#context), you must include it in every request body.
+You can optionally add a plan version to pin your validation against a specific version.

 :::code-selector-block
 ```json